 Greetings!
 As we prepare for the upcoming summer camp season, we look forward to seeing you and your scouts interact with our energetic, camper-focused staff.
-We want you all to become immersed in the many traditions that have made Camp Perry "home" for so many scouts and scouters for the past 90 years.
+We want you all to become immersed in the many traditions that have made Camp Perry "home" for so many scouts and scouters for the past 93 years.

-In 2017, a program enhancement task force was established to reevaluate our camp programs and look for new and exciting opportunities to add to Camp Perry this year.
+In 2018, a program enhancement task force reevaluated our camp programs and looked for new and exciting opportunities to add to Camp Perry this year.
 We will have new adventures, as well as keep some of the old traditions from past summer camps.
 This year, Camp Perry will have:

 NEW!
-Camp Activities

-NEW!
-Merit Badge Resource Center

-NEW!
-Administration and Staff

-Continuing !
-A Sabbath-Friendly Week

-Improved!
-First-Year Camper Program and Curriculum

-Laguna Station-Island Adventure (Scouts 13 yrs. +)

-Wewanoma Lodge Internet Café (Adult Leaders Only)
+Camp Activities NEW!
+Pool, Dining Hall, Docks, Health & Fitness Center NEW!
+Administration and Staff Continuing !
+A Sabbath-Friendly Week Improved!
+First-Year Camper Program and Curriculum Laguna Station-Island Adventure (Scouts 13 yrs. +) Wewanoma Lodge Internet Café (Adult Leaders Only) Merit Badge Programs